Ikpeng language: Literature

 The first record of documentation of Ikpeng was conducted by Eduardo Galvano in 1964 when he created a word list of 12 Ikpeng words.
-Recently, the Ikpeng language has been analyzed a number of academics most extensively by Frantome Pachecho and Cilene Campetela.
+Recently, the Ikpeng language has been analyzed a number of academics most extensively by Frantome Pacheco and Cilene Campetela.
 Beginning in 1997, Pacheco wrote "Aspectos da gramática Ikpeng", which explored the morphology, orthography, grammar structure, prosodic aspects, among other topics.
 Further into the exploration of Ikpeng, Pacheco wrote "Morfossintaxe do verbo Ikpeng" in 2001, an academic article solely focused on the morphology and syntax of Ikpeng.
 In 2005 he wrote "O Ikpeng em contato com o português: empréstimo lexical e adaptação lingüística", an article on the influence of Portuguese on the Ikpeng language and its impact on cultural practices.
 Most recently in 2007 he wrote, "Morfofonologia dos prefixos pessoais em Ikpeng", which focuses on phonology and morphology.
 Cilene Campetela concurrently with Pacheco has published articles on Ikpeng since 1997.
 In 1997 she released "Análise do sistema de marcação de caso nas orações independentes da língua Ikpeng", which focused on phonology and morphology.
 "Aspectos prosódicos da língua Ikpeng" by Campetela was then released in 2002 and exclusively analysed the prosodic aspects of Ikpeng.

 Along with Pacheco and Capetela, there have been a number of studies done by other researchers.
 Most notably, the 2008 ProDocLin project documenting the Ikpeng language in different social contexts via audiovisuals with an accompanying lexicon database was conducted by Dr. Angela Fabiola Alves Chagas with assistance from Ingrid Lemos and Maria Luisa Freitas.
 Further research on the Ikpeng language includes an analysis of the Ikpeng Phonology by Eduardo Alves Vasconcelos, Maria Luisa Freitas' 2015 piece on the Grammatical pedagogy and Linguistic Changes by Wellington Quintino.

-Documentation projects
+Projects

 The Museu do Indio's documentation department, the Documentation Project of Indigenous Languages, has executed a documentation project on Ikpeng.
 It was led by Angela Chegas, assisted by associate researchers Ingrid Lemos and Maria Luisa Freitas, with Ikpeng consultation.
 The project aimed to document cultural and linguistic aspects of the Ikpeng people.
 This was accomplished through audio visual recordings of conversation, songs, stories, and ceremonial speech.
 The extensive lexical data and transcriptions are stored in a digitized data bank for researchers to access.